Page 2 - Blog

 The study highlights some of the many scientifically proven benefits that certified industrial compostable organic waste bags offer to municipalities, citizens and to the environment.
 They significantly reduce the amount of conventional plastic in compost, as shown by a study published by the Wizenhausen Institute and University of Bayreyth.

 Large scale experiments in Berlin, Milan, Munich and other cities showed that the amount of separately collected organix waste increased significantly by using the industrial compostable organic waste bags.
-Ventilated
+Ventilated food waste containers remove odours and mold and minimize condensation, while reducing the weight

 Read more »

-2. EU report concludes that bioplastics play an important role in circular economy
+6. EU report concludes that bioplastics play an important role in circular economy

 Plastic fractions highly contaminated with food waste cannot be recycled and are often therefore incinerated or, in worst cases, in some countries sent to landfill.
 By using compostable bioplastic to package food, the packaging can be composted together with the food waste.